article background

 Can I use my Vodafone or TPG modem with another provider?

-Vodafone’s NBN modem is completely unlocked which means that they can be used with any other NBN provider, granted that it is compatible with your new internet plan.
-You can even replace the SIM for 4G backup, however you may need to make some manual setting changes to get it working.
+Vodafone’s NBN modem is completely unlocked, which means it can be used with any other NBN provider, as long as it’s compatible with the new internet plan.
+You can even replace the SIM for 4G backup.
+However, you may need to make some setting changes to get it working.

-Similarly, the TPG modems are also unlocked so you can take those to a new provider as you please.
+Similarly, TPG modems are also unlocked, so you can take those to a new provider, too.

 The following table features selected published Vodafone and TPG NBN plans from Canstar Blue’s database, listed in order of cost from the lowest to highest and then by data allowance.
 Use our NBN comparison tool to see plans from a wider range of providers.
 These are products with links to a referral partner.